steveblue/angular2-rollup/README.md

 * `$ ngr build dev --watch --serve`

-`ngr` will build the application for development.
+`ngr` will build the application for development using AOT in --watch mode.

+Use the `--electron` argument instead of `--serve` if you want to test in the Electron environment.

 Optionally, use `--jit` to bootstrap Angular with JIT Compiler.